Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ```

 We can see, that on selecting `read_flag`, a bin of 262 is allocated using `malloc()`.
-For paractice, let's find out how we can discovert the same using GDB.
+For practice, let's find out how we can discover the same using GDB.

 ```
 pwndbg> disassemble main